Mustafa-Ashfaq81/ProjectFLow/README.md

 After registering, go to the login page and log in with your credentials (email and password).
 If logged in successfully, the home page will appear on your screen.

 ---

+## Use Cases:

+The **Home Page** contains a search bar, from where you can search for your tasks.

+The **Add Task Page** can be used to add a new task in the tasks list.
+You can add the title and details of the task.
+You can also add the due date and time.
+You have the option to add collaborators through their usernames which will send a collaboration request to the collaborator.

+The **collaborators request page** is used to manage the collaboration requests.
+You can either accept or reject the request.

+The **Task Details/ Note details page** show the details of the tasks.
+You can also edit those tasks.

+The **Calendar page** shows you the deadlines of the tasks through calendar, you can also edit them, through this page.

+At the bottom of the screen, there is a **navigating bar**, from where you can navigate to different pages including **Task details, Calendar, Add Task, Collaborators request page** to manage the collaborators requests.

+The setting and other use cases are not yet implemented.

+---

+## Log Out
+There is also a **Logout** and **Setting** option in the right upper corner.
+(Labeled as **Debug**)

+---

+The App uses **Firebase database** to efficiently manage its functionality as it provides the following features:

+**1. Real-Time Data Sync:**
+   - Firebase Realtime Database provides real-time synchronization.
+Any changes made to the data are immediately reflected across all connected clients in real time.
+   - This is particularly useful for collaborative applications, where you need instant updates across devices.

+**2. Scalability:**

+- Firebase is designed to scale automatically based on the demand.
+As your app grows, Firebase can handle an increasing number of users and data without requiring you to manage the infrastructure.
+   - Firebase's infrastructure is maintained and scaled by Google, allowing you to focus on developing your app rather than managing servers.

+**3. Authentication:**
+   - Firebase provides built-in authentication services, making it easy to integrate secure user authentication in your app.

+**4. Cloud Functions:**
+   - Firebase allows you to deploy serverless functions known as Cloud Functions.
+These functions can be triggered by various events in your app.
+   - Cloud Functions enable you to perform server-side logic without maintaining a separate server, improving efficiency in handling backend operations.

+**5. Offline Support:**
+   - Firebase Realtime Database provides offline support, allowing users to interact with your app even when they are not connected to the internet.
+   - Offline data is automatically synchronized when the device regains an internet connection.